laravel/homestead/CONTRIBUTING.md

 * change the username to *homestead*
 * change the password to *secret*

-#Note to Bhuwan
+#Note to Bhuwan about step 10
 database.php needs to be copied to database.php.example and database.php.homestead
+Update database.php.homestead to have the above values
+Add the two files to the repo
-Update database.php.homestead to have the above values Then update cgr-admin-after.sh to copy database.php.homestead to database.php Then update the cgr envoyer release to copy database.php.example to database.php
+Then update cgr-admin-after.sh to copy database.php.homestead to database.php
+Then update the cgr envoyer release to copy database.php.example to database.php